mukeshsinghrajpoot/QuestionAnswer/README.md

 ## Main Functionalities

-- The purpose of QuestionAnswer module is Send mail low Inventory product attech csv file on all store owner email.
+- The purpose of the QuestionAnswer module is to show Question Answer for products to all customer.

 ### Type 1: Zip file